kin-labs/rewards-engine/current-valid-spend-guidelines.md

 4.1 in breach of the Guidelines and/or these KRE Transaction Guidelines; or

-4.2 in breach of any app store policy that your Application is subject to the extent we consider this breach to be or likely to be detrimental to the Kin Ecosystem.
+4.2 in breach of any app store policy that your Application is subject to the extent we consider this detrimental to the Kin Ecosystem.

 5. **Publicly known entity**